About ISOL FOUNDATION

 Spacing: Using as much of the space as possible for the poster and as little as possible for the accompanying material (title strip, abstract, etc.) is wise.
 However, the title strip must be prepared in sufficiently large type to be seen from the entrance so it is visible after people enter the room.
 In general, people can read letters that are 2 inches high from a distance of 30 feet.

-Includes admission to all sessions, lunch and two nourishment breaks on both days.
+Includes admission to sessions, lunch and two nourishment breaks.

 Registration deadline: 20th August 2017